xinyitann/ESD/README.md

 # API used

 ## PayPal API
+Client ID is stored in an environment variable in .env

 ## Google Map API
 API Key is stored in an environment variable in .env

 ## OneMap API
-API Key is stored in an environment variable in .env
+Access token is stored in an environment variable in .env

 ### Access token expires every 3 days.
 To generate an access token: